AdobeDocs/journeys.de-DE/help/using/building-journeys/event-activities.md

 internal: n
 snippet: y
 translation-type: tm+mt
-source-git-commit: 3937f92035651fca5ddd7f54c9b650d050f2587f
+source-git-commit: 71b5b1ecd20056d0103ae1a8b83a31478449e844
 workflow-type: tm+mt
-source-wordcount: '1029'
+source-wordcount: '334'
-ht-degree: 96%
+ht-degree: 90%

 ---

-# Ereignisaktivitäten {#concept_rws_1rt_52b}
+# Aktivitäten zu Ereignisse {#concept_rws_1rt_52b}

-Die vom technischen Anwender konfigurierten Ereignisse (siehe [](../event/about-events.md)) werden alle in der ersten Kategorie der Palette auf der linken Seite des Bildschirms angezeigt.
+The events configured by the technical user (see [](../event/about-events.md)) are all displayed in the first category of the palette, on the left side of the screen.

 ![](../assets/journey43.png)